MIT-Emerging-Talent/ET6-CDSP-group-14-repo/0_domain_study/README.md

 Welcome to the `0_domain_study` folder!
 This section summarizes our team's research into phishing — specifically the linguistic features that affect user click-through behavior.
 Below you'll find a structured overview of our research domain, background, and actionable insights.

+Our revised topic studies the different lingustic features in phishing and non-phishing emails.
+Phishing remain a top cyber security trait.
+Examining the various lingustic features helps understand attacker strategies in human- readable terms and ultimately prevent phishing attacks.
+While researches have been done in this topic , many focus on only subject or body only, we aim to combine both for better understanding.
+Our paper also aims to balance accuracy in Machine Learning with interpretability.

 ---

 ## 📌 Problem Statement (Based on Team's Personal Experiences)